Assisting With Mold And Water-Related Claims

 Florida’s humid hot weather offers ideal conditions for mold growth.
 When a flood, storm or burst pipe causes water damage, mold can quickly proliferate and spread throughout the walls, ceilings and floorboards of your home or office.
 In addition, the building’s faulty design may contribute to water retention and contribute to spore growth within the structure.

-Toxic molds or fungi are sometimes invisible from within the structure, yet they can trigger serious health problems.
+Toxic molds or fungi is sometimes invisible from within the structure, yet they can trigger serious health problems.
 By the time you can see or smell the mold, the spores have likely spread to unhealthy levels.
-The Institute of Medicine (IOM) warns that exposure to indoor mold can cause respiratory symptoms, such as wheezing, coughing and other chronic health issues.
+Exposure to indoor mold can cause respiratory symptoms, such as wheezing, coughing and other chronic health issues.
 You need to remove mold from your premises immediately.
 However, whether your insurance covers mold damage depends upon your individual policy.

 The discovery of mold can trigger unique issues of insurance coverage and causation that can provide insurers with an additional argument against providing coverage for your damage.

-Saavedra Goodwin has assisted South Florida businesses, homeowners and condominium and homeowner associations with insurance matters for more than 25 years.
+Saavedra-Goodwin has assisted South Florida businesses, homeowners and condominium and homeowner associations with insurance matters for more than 30 years.
 Our Miami-Dade, Palm Beach and Broward County property damage lawyers regularly handle claims arising from immediate and residual water damage, property destruction and mold damage.

 Most Florida insurance policies that cover mold damage require the property owner to mitigate mold growth after a water event, including:

 - Halting the water intrusion, if possible.
 For example, plug a leaky roof, faucet, air conditioner or water heater, or shut off the water valve of a burst pipe.

 - Removing standing water and dampness that could harbor mold spores.